TSP Allocation Model

-- If any of the top 3 ranked funds do not meet specific performance criteria, that allocation is placed into the G Fund.
+- If any of the top 3 ranked funds do not meet specific performance criteria, that allocation is placed in the F Fund.

 The end result is an innovative strategy that achieves steady growth, while protecting investors from major losses associated with market crashes.
 Regardless of how much you currently have or contribute to your TSP account, the TSP Model can help you achieve better returns with less overall risk.